Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/03_omega_reconfigured.en.md

 right-hand side.
 For each of the four monitors (Omega and the three players), two random players on the monitor's side will be hit with an AoE.

-The party needs to arrange themselves such that all monitors hit exactly one player each.
+The party needs to arrange themselves such that all monitors hit exactly two players each.

 <div style="background-color: #002 ; padding: 10px; border: 1px solid;">
 <details markdown=block>